14133.24.

 (3) The patient has filled at least a 30-day supply for the same prescription in the previous 90 days.

-shall authorize a pharmacist to dispense an early refill of a drug prescribed for the treatment of a serious mental illness if that prescription drug is included in the Medi-Cal list of contract drugs and the prescription otherwise conforms to applicable formulary requirements pursuant to all of the following:
+(e) The department shall authorize a pharmacist to dispense an early refill of a drug prescribed for the treatment of a serious mental illness if that prescription drug is included in the Medi-Cal list of contract drugs and the prescription otherwise conforms to applicable formulary requirements pursuant to all of the following:

 (1) For a 30-day supply, the dispensing takes place at least 23 days after, but not more than 30 days after, either of the following: